TheOtherRolesAU/TheOtherRoles/README.md

 The priority of the win conditions is the following:
 1. Crewmate Child lose by vote
 2. Jester wins by vote
+3. Arsonist win
-3. Team Impostor wins by sabotage
+4. Team Impostor wins by sabotage
-4. Team Crew wins by tasks (also possible if the whole Crew is dead)
+5. Team Crew wins by tasks (also possible if the whole Crew is dead)
-5. Lovers among the last three players win
+6. Lovers among the last three players win
-6. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left and team Jackal contains no Lover)
+7. Team Jackal wins by outnumbering (When the team Jackal contains an equal or greater amount of players than the Crew and there are 0 Impostors left and team Jackal contains no Lover)
-7. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left and team Impostors contains no Lover)
+8. Team Impostor wins by outnumbering (When the team Impostors contains an equal or greater amount of players than the Crew and there are 0 players of the team Jackal left and team Impostors contains no Lover)
-8. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostrs left)
+9. Team Crew wins by outnumbering (When there is no player of the team Jackal and the team Impostrs left)

 **NOTE:**
 - The Jackal (and his Sidekick) may be killed by a Sheriff.